 Renata Turner Public Interest Scholarship

-The Public Interest Law Society annually awards up to seven $1,500 scholarships to Atlanta’s John Marshall Law School students who have demonstrated a passion and a commitment to public interest legal work.
+The Public Interest Law Society annually awards scholarships to selected Atlanta’s John Marshall Law School students who have demonstrated a passion and a commitment to public interest legal work.
 The scholarship is designed to help students with the costs of performing unpaid public interest legal work over the summer.
 A blind panel of professors will select the scholarship recipients based on the applications.
 Recipients will be announced at the annual PILS Auction.
 Please note that the amount of money awarded is contingent upon what is raised at the auction and other donations.

 The law school also encourages students to research outside scholarship opportunities.
 Free scholarship listings can be found on the internet at www.fastweb.com.